 The Australian Prime Minister Scott Morrison recently made a plea on national television on the 8 Jan 2020 during a visit to Kangaroo Island – “Australia is open, Australia is still a wonderful place to come and bring your family and enjoy your holidays.”

-Footnote: All pictures used in this travelogue are copyrighted to Jensen Chua Photography and Jetabout Holidays and all rights reserved.
+Footnote: All pictures used in this travelogue are copyrighted to Jensen Chua Photography and all rights reserved.
 The opinion expressed is factual, objective and that of the author.
-Some information are sourced from The Guardian, Seven Worlds and Wikipedia.
+Some information is sourced from The Guardian, Seven Worlds and Wikipedia.